saltsa/v6router/README.md

 # IPv& router advertisement daemon

-This is very simple daemon to avertise routes from the (Linux) router to the local network.
-Configuration is very simple as it only needs interface name and the delegate IPv6 prefix.
-It defaults to advertise only /64 prefix.
-The DNS servers are also advertised and Google's DNS is used.
+This is a very simple daemon to avertise routes from the (Linux) router to the local network.
+Configuration is trivial as it only needs interface name and the delegated IPv6 prefix which must be at least /64.
+Advertisements use it as hardcoded value.
+The DNS servers are also hardcoded to Google's DNS servers.

-This application can be ran basically in any Linux system, as well as others.
+This application can be ran basically in any Linux system.
+Other operating systems should equally work.

 ## Building